A dynamical Shafarevich theorem for endomorphisms of $\mathbb{P}^N$: Introduction

 The general strategy of our proof is similar to that of \cite{Silverman:Shafarevich}.
 First, we use the Hermite--Minkowski theorem to reduce the problem to sets $X$ with a fixed splitting field $L$.
 This is the content of \S\ref{reduction to finiteness over L}.
-Next, we show that large sets $X\subseteq\mathbb{P}^N(L)$ having good reduction outside $S$ yield many solutions to the classical $S$-unit equation over $L$.
-The choice of geometry behind our definition of good reduction is crucial to this connection.
-The finiteness of the number of solutions to the $S$-unit equation then allows us to show that, given $K$, $S$ and $n\gg1$, and up to $\text{PL}_{N+1}(\mathcal{O}_S)$-conjugacy, there are only finitely many Galois-invariant $X\subseteq\mathbb{P}^N(\overline{K})$ of order $n$ having good reduction outside of $S$.
+Next, we show that large sets $X\subset\mathbb{P}^N(L)$ having linear good reduction outside $S$ yield many solutions to the classical $S$-unit equation over $L$.
+The choice of geometry behind our definition of linear good reduction is crucial to establish this connection between sets of points with linear good reduction and the $S$-unit equation.
+The fact, due to Siegel and Mahler, that the $S$-unit equation has only finitely many solutions allows us to show that, given $K$, $S$ and $n\gg1$, and up to $\text{PL}_{N+1}(\mathcal{O}_S)$-conjugacy, there are only finitely many $n$-element Galois-invariant $X\subset\mathbb{P}^N(\overline{K})$ having linear good reduction outside of $S$.
 Finally, we show that given such an $X$ and $d\ge2$, there are only finitely many morphisms $f:\mathbb{P}^N\to\mathbb{P}^N$ of degree $d$ defined over $K$ that realize $X$ as $Y\cup f(Y)$ for some $Y$ not contained in a hypersurface of degree at most $2d$.

+Each of the elements of our argument, specialized to the case $N=1$, essentially recovers Silverman's proof in \cite{Silverman:Shafarevich}.
+The primary difference in the higher-dimensional setting lies in the need to accommodate the fact that the action of $\textup{PGL}_{N+1}$ on $\mathbb{P}^N$ is only generically as opposed to fully $(N+1)$-transitive.
+It is also notable that our proof requires neither Schmidt's subspace theorem nor the generalized $S$-unit equation \cite[Theorem 7.4.1]{bombierigubler} with more than two terms, as one might na\"{i}vely expect given that these are the most natural higher-dimensional analogues of the finiteness of the set of solutions to the $S$-unit equation.

 \textbf{Acknowledgements}: The authors began this work at the Women in Numbers Europe 3, and would like to thank the organizers of this workshop.
-They would also like to thank Xander Faber for an enlightening talk on projective space over general rings and subsequent help understanding the automorphism group.
-NL was partially supported by NSF grant DMS-1803021.
+They would also like to thank Xander Faber for helpful discussions on the automorphism group of projective space over general rings.
+During the preparation of this paper, HK was supported by the Radcliffe Institute as the 2021-22 Sally Starling Seaver Fellow, NL was partially supported by NSF grant DMS-1803021 and NMM was partially supported by NSF grant DMS-2200981.
+Finally, the authors extend their sincere gratitude to the referees for a very careful reading of this paper and many insightful comments.